Skip to main content

 Does a DBA Provide Any Legal Protections?

 No. Keep in mind that a DBA is only a business name.
 It is not a business license or a business entity.
-So, it does not provide personal liability protection or remove legal requirements for your business.
+It does not provide personal liability protection or remove legal requirements for your business.

-If your business is already an LLC, corporation, or other business entity operating under its legal business name, you do not need to file a DBA.
+You do not need to file a DBA if your business is already an LLC, corporation, or other business entity operating under its legal business name.
 You would only create a DBA if you intended to do business under another name.

-LLCs and corporations typically have federal tax IDs (EINs) to bank and hire employees.
+LLCs and corporations typically have federal tax IDs (employer identification numbers known as EINs) to bank or hire employees.
 If you already have an EIN for your LLC or corporation, you do not need to create a new one for your DBA.
 Your DBA will use your company's existing EIN.

 Your trade name application can get denied if the name is the same as another business registered in your county.
 So, the best policy is to make sure your business name is available to avoid the delays a denial will cause.